 Mayoral Views – Former Mayor Lucian Pawlak (D)

 The New Britain City Journal is asking candidates for Mayor questions every three weeks related to the City.
 It is our hope this will give residents time to understand their views and make a proper choice for mayor.
-The question posed to candidates this week was “Do you think the Board of Education needs to get an increase in funding in 2012?”
+The question posed to candidates this week was “Why Should Residents Vote for You?”
 The following candidates responded to our question.

 In 1995 at the end of my first inaugural address I declared New Britain to be the home of the American dream.
 I was positive then and I am positive now that with my leadership the quality of life of all the residents of this great city will improve.

 The experience I gained during my eight years as Mayor (1995-2003) goes hand in hand with the proven leadership I demonstrated during those years.
 Years that are distinguished by the number of difficulties that were addressed, confronted and resolved.
 I’d like to list some of the accomplishments of my administration.

 I worked hard to bring three of New Britain’s top ten tax payers to the City.

 The $106,000,000 dollar Police and Fire Pension Fund liability was turned into an asset.

 A state of the art water treatment plant was built.

 Nearly 200 blighted buildings were demolished along with the Fafnir complex.

 Land was purchased on South Street and Booth and Curtis Streets to make available land for future economic growth.
 Transfer of the Pinnacle Heights Housing Project to a non housing use was approved by the state.